with only four chairs

 and approaches the reception desk

-with the all too familiar large envelope of assorted scans in her hands
+with the all too familiar large envelope of assorted scans

 I recognise everything about her